Mary W. Gray: Role within the Association for Women in Mathematics

-In 1973 was elected as an AMS Member at Large.
-She held this position until 1975.

 Honors

-On July 30, 2017, when Gray received (from the American Statistical Association) the Karl E. Peace Award for Outstanding Statistical Contributions for the Betterment of Society (Paul S. Albert, chair), this was the written citation: "For the innovative use of statistics for fighting discrimination through the promotion of equality and human rights; for legal advocacy in court cases; and for leadership in multiple societies, including as first president of the Association for Women in Mathematics and chair of the American Middle East Educational and Training Services."
-And, this was the spoken citation: "The winners of the 2017 Karl E. Peace award for Outstanding Statistical Contributions for the Betterment of Society reflect ways that statistical thinking in action can make important scientific and societal impact.
+On July 30, 2017, Gray received from the American Statistical Association the Karl E. Peace Award for Outstanding Statistical Contributions for the Betterment of Society (Paul S. Albert, chair) "for the innovative use of statistics for fighting discrimination through the promotion of equality and human rights; for legal advocacy in court cases; and for leadership in multiple societies, including as first president of the Association for Women in Mathematics and chair of the American Middle East Educational and Training Services."
+This was the spoken citation:The winners of the 2017 Karl E. Peace award for Outstanding Statistical Contributions for the Betterment of Society reflect ways that statistical thinking in action can make important scientific and societal impact.
 The first is using statistics to directly inform policy and improve society, and the second is developing new statistical methodology that translates to the betterment of society.
 Dr. Mary Gray, trained as both a statistician and a lawyer, has made important contributions in the application of statistics in human rights, economic equality, legal issues, and education.
 She is the founder and first president of the Association for Women in Mathematics and chair of the American Middle East Education and Training Services.
 Dr. Gray is a fellow of the American Statistical Association and the American Association for the Advancement of Science, and is the recipient of the Presidential Award for Excellence in Science, Engineering and Mathematics Mentoring.
-She is the author of two books and over eighty articles and has lectured throughout the United States, Europe, Latin America, and the Middle East, on these important topics."

-Gray has received the Presidential Award for Excellence in Science, Engineering, and Mathematics Mentoring from President George W. Bush.
+She is the author of two books and over eighty articles and has lectured throughout the United States, Europe, Latin America, and the Middle East, on these important topics.
+Gray has received the Presidential Award for Excellence in Science, Mathematics and Engineering Mentoring from President George W. Bush.
 She has also received honorary degrees from the University of Nebraska–Lincoln, Mount Holyoke College, and Hastings College.
-She is a fellow of the American Mathematical Society, The American Statistical Association, the American Association for the Advancement of Science, and the Association for Women in Science.
+She is a fellow of the American Mathematical Society, the American Statistical Association, the American Association for the Advancement of Science, and the Association for Women in Science.

 In 2017, Gray was selected as a fellow of the Association for Women in Mathematics in the inaugural class.
 In 2021, she was awarded the MAA Certificate of Merit.

+In 2022 the Association for Women in Mathematics has established the Mary and Alfie Gray Award for Social Justice, named after Mary Gray and her late husband Alfred Gray, in order to support mathematicians working for human rights.